May-code-source/Cryptocurrency-Price-Prediction/README.md

 - Correlation Analysis
 - Feature Engineering
 - Normalization
-- LSTM, XGBoost, Random Forest for predictive modeling
+- Decision Tree, XGBoost, Random Forest for predictive modeling
-- Streamlit for GUI
+- Streamlit for Graphical User Interface

 ### Exploratory Data Analysis:
 Data was examined for patterns, trends, and outliers using statistical analysis and visualizations